jiangchaokang/NeuroGauss4D-PCI/README.md

 ## Changelog
 2024-5-22: ✨
-We are pleased to announce that we have submitted NeuroGauss4D-PCI to NeurIPS 2024.
+We are pleased to announce that we have submitted NeuroGauss4D-PCI to meeting 2024.
 We extend our heartfelt thanks to all the reviewers for their valuable feedback.

 ## Get Started